ashishbhatti/machine_intelligence_lectures_uav_lab/jetson-nano/real-time-object-detection-jetson-inference/readme.md

 You can skip pytorch installation, it is not required.

+If you face issue with the installation, check [this](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo.md).

 ### The file structure
 - `bare_min_test.py` : Absolutely bare minimum code required to run object detection.